This website tells you everything you need to know about how to buy bitcoin.

 Once you node is up an running, you will be given a recovery phrase to recover your node if your machine dies.
 This is because any coins you have “on deposit” are actually just stored in a hot wallet on your local machine.

 Don't worry: you don't need to keep all the funds you want to trade in the local hot wallet.
-Bisq just asks you to lockup a small percentage of your desired trade as a way to prevent spam and fraudsters from using the network.
+Bisq just asks you to lockup a small percentage of your desired trade as a way to prevent spammers and fraudsters from using the network.

 Here is what the bisq exchange user interface looks like: